Free Bench Resource

 Common power-tube families at a glance.

 The dropdown covers more tube types than the guide below.
 These are the families most players and techs run into on the bench, with quick context for tone, common applications, and typical bias habits.
+Tube ratings here are common reference values; verify the manufacturer datasheet for the exact tube in hand when the margin matters.

 Plate Dissipation Rating